andrei-ng/docker-xenial-with-terminator-zsh/README.md

 ### Bash auto-completion

-When using bash as your shell, source the [bash_custom_completion.sh](./custom_files/bash_custom_completion.sh) script.
+When using bash as your shell, source the [bash_custom_completion.sh](./config_files/bash_custom_completion.sh) script.
 Now you should be able to get the available docker images on your system whenever you type
 ```
-./run.sh <TAB>
+./run.sh <TAB><TAB>
 ```